codeadamca/github-demo-branching/README.md

 nothing to commit, working tree clean
 ```

 2. Open up the files named ```main-content.md```.
 This is a [MarkDown](https://daringfireball.net/projects/markdown/) file!
-Using the table example add a row with your name and a portfolio URL (if you have one).
+Using the table example, add a row with your name and a portfolio URL (if you have one).

 3. In your terminal, commit the changes to the ```main``` branch: